Something went wrong

 Short Term Trends

-Washington’s overall number two heating oil consumption varies annually correlating with how cold it gets each winter.
-As the temperature outside dips, homes’ furnaces need to burn more and more number two heating oil to maintain the temperature that the thermostat is set to.
+Washington’s overall number two heating oil usage fluctuates yearly as winter conditions change.
+As the temperature outside drops, homes’ HVAC systems need to burn more and more fuel oil to keep the house warm inside.
 Last winter, the average outside temperature in Washington was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Washington County Average Winter Temperature